A Goldador is what you get when you crossbreed two of the most popular breeds of dogs in the United States, the Golden, and Labrador Retrievers.

 Golden Retriever Labs are a particularly healthy breed in general, like most mixed breeds.
 They usually have a life expectancy of around 10-12 years.

-Luckily, this breed is less prone to inheriting diseases from either parent.
-This is thanks to the low coefficient of inbreeding in Goldadors as both its parents share different lineages.
+Luckily, this breed is less prone to inheriting diseases from either parent due to the low coefficient of inbreeding in Goldadors as both its parents share different lineages.

 If both parents share similar ancestry, the probability of inbreeding can significantly increase.
 But since Goldadors are crossbred, they are safe from life-threatening health disorders that their parents have.